trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin6.png
    :scale: 100%

-:numref:`Figure %s: Spacer <luminapanelplugin6>`
+   Spacer Plugin

+Adds a blank area to the panel,
+:numref:`Figure %s <luminapanelplugin6>`.
+Similar to :ref:`Line`,
-Adds a blank area to the panel.
-Similar to lines, spacers need to be positioned between plugins in the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu2>` in order to achieve the desired separation.
+Spacers need to be positioned between plugins in the :ref:`Panel Plugins Menu <luminapanelpluginmenu2>` in order to achieve the desired separation.

 .. _Panel Start Menu: